RENEWABLE ENERGY CREDITS

 As an example: In CT, a commercial solar panel system for a 50,000 square foot building might produce 200 RECs per year.
 Current pricing is about $85 – $100 per REC with a 15 year agreement with UI or Eversource.
 Total RECs paid would be about $300,000 which significantly offsets system costs in Connecticut.

 This tax benefit was created to provide an incentive for businesses to pursue renewable energy sources.
 This tax credit is currently equal to 26% of the gross project cost.
-This will phase down to 22% and finally to 10% over the next 4 years, respectively.
+This will phase down to 22% on January 1, 2021, and finally to 10% over the next 4 years, respectively.
 Effective utilization of available incentive programs can dramatically reduce the upfront cost of solar while providing a predictable long-term revenue stream.

 New depreciation laws for renewable energy projects allow businesses to write off 100% of the cost of a solar PV system in the first year or spread out over six years.
 Normally a system with 25+ year lifespan would be depreciated slowly over 25 years.
 The Bonus part of this benefit is that you are allowed to depreciate 85% of your project rather than the typical 70%.
 This extra bonus is unique to renewable projects.

 Many businesses are able to pass these tax benefits through to their personal taxes depending on how the company is structured.
 We recommend you discuss this option with your tax accountant.